 My favourite one day tours near here are the Col du Replat (descending to La Berarde) and the Petite Buffe from Chazelet.
 The best starting point for numerous ski tours of different aspect is the Col du Lautaret.
 It also has the advantage of road access up to 2000 metres which is kept open all winter.

 Olizane publish a fairly comprehensive series of ski touring guidebooks for the French Alps.
 Unfortunately, they are organised by department.
 Our position near the border of Isere and Hautes Alpes means that you need to buy two books to cover all the tours nearby.
 That said, they are very useful books, each containing hundreds of routes.

 Another useful series of books are the Volopress Editions Toponeige guidebooks.
 These focus more on ski-mountaineering than ski touring, so the routes tend to be steeper.
 As a result, there are many extreme routes and fewer for those starting out.
 The Ecrins North guide covers the area around Les Deux Alpes.
 It has the advantage of covering both sides of the Hautes Alpes/Isere border, unlike the Olizane books.

 Like any alpine ski resort there are plenty of ski hire shops lining the streets of Les Deux Alpes.
 Ski touring equipment is a bit more specialist and only a few shops will rent it.
-Those that do include Ski Extreme and La Skirie, both on Avenue de la Muzelle.
+Those that do include Ski Extreme and La Skirie, both on Avenue de la Muzelle, and Jaques Sport on Rue des Vikings.
 In the Village 1800 part of the resort, the Sport 2000 FL Sport shop has a good selection of Dynafit gear.